 Peter co-founded Build Consulting in 2015, following over 15 years of nonprofit consulting experience in the areas of technology, branding, marketing, and development.
-His work for Build’s clients has a broad focus spanning many operational areas, including fundraising, program monitoring and evaluation, accounting, and impact reporting/analysis.
+Peter’s work for Build clients has a broad focus spanning many operational areas, including fundraising, program monitoring and evaluation, accounting, and impact reporting/analysis.
 Internally, Peter leads our webinar series and speaking engagements, and coordinates the expert content available on our website.

 “My favorite thing about working at Build is the culture we’ve created.
 People are very kind, generous, professional, and accountable.
 Clients know they can rely on us for wise counsel and stability even when there is otherwise a lot of change or chaos within their organizations.
 I most enjoy those ‘aha!’ moments with clients when they really latch onto a new concept that points to a better way of doing things and improved mission outcomes.
 That is what makes the work so satisfying.” — Peter Mirus

-Peter is available for guest speaking and webinars.
+Peter is available for guest blogging, podcasting, webinars, and speaking engagements.
 To request Peter, contact Build.

 In 2011, Peter founded STA Tech Marketing to help technology companies identify and pursue opportunities to transform their corporate, services, and/or product brands and marketing strategies.

 In 2000, Peter co-founded Trinity Consulting, a boutique firm providing marketing, development, and technology services to nonprofit and professional services organizations.
 Projects lead and performed by Trinity contributed to over one billion dollars of new revenue generated for clients between 2000 and 2010.
 At Trinity, Peter directly served over 20 nonprofit organizations in developing and growing their digital engagement strategies, including one nonprofit ranked in the Fortune 1000.